jupyterlab/frontends-team-compass/docs/surveys/2020-jupyterlab-survey.md

 # JupyterLab

  - Even if you don't use Jupyter, you can still take this survey.
 Just indicate this fact in the first question and carry on as best as you can.
- - Thank you - your participation guides Jupyter's roadmap toward your real-life use cases.
+ - Thank you.
+Your participation guides Jupyter's roadmap toward your real-life use cases by quantifiably helping us prioritize the functionality that is important to our userbase.
- - So that you know what to expect, it's comprised of 20 questions (#7 is the only big one) spread across these sections:
+ - So that you know what to expect, it's comprised of 20 questions spread across the sections below.
+   As a fair heads up, Question 7  is the biggest one, but it provides critical information.
     - Usage patterns.
     - Data
     - Visualization.
     - Scale.
     - Collaboration.
+ - The aggregate survey data itself will be openly shared with the Jupyter community when polling closes in mid-December.
+   If you opt to provide your email address for a user interview, it not be used for Jupyter's promotional purposes and it will not be shared with a 3rd party.

 ### Usage Patterns